SQL Interview Questions You Must Prepare: The Ultimate Guide

 Have a look at this example from Google:

 "Find the email activity rank for each user.
 Email activity rank is defined by the total number of emails sent.
 The user with the highest number of emails sent will have a rank of 1, and so on.
 Output the user, total emails, and their activity rank.
 Order records by the total emails in descending order.
-Sort users with the same rank score in alphabetical order.
+Sort users with the same number of emails in alphabetical order.

-In your rankings, return a unique value (i.e., a unique percentile) even if multiple users have the same number of emails."
+In your rankings, return a unique value (i.e., a unique rank) even if multiple users have the same number of emails."

 Solution: To answer this question, you’ll need to use the google_gmail_emails table.

-SELECT from_user, count(*) as total_emails, row_number() OVER ( order by count(*) desc) FROM google_gmail_emails GROUP BY from_user order by 3, 1
+SELECT from_user, COUNT(*) as total_emails, ROW_NUMBER() OVER (ORDER BY COUNT(*) DESC, from_user ASC) FROM google_gmail_emails GROUP BY from_user ORDER BY 2 DESC, 1

 As you can see, this question tests your aggregate functions and window functions knowledge, along with the GROUP BY and ORDER BY clauses.
 But they also do that on real-life problems you’ll probably have to work on if you get a job.